 Hopefully the photos below will inspire you to get involved.
 You don’t have to have a whole lot of playing experience or be in shape for that matter.
 I haven’t played baseball in 7 years and I am getting incredibly winded typing this.

 Most of the vintage clubs out there have their schedules in place but I would like to get people together to get a feel for playing vintage ball and go from there.
 Drop me a line here or at info [at] scvbb.org.
 Also, feel free to join us on our Facebook Group.

 Tommorow evening (November 5) at 6:30 I will be giving a presentation at the Dighton Public Library.
 I plan to talk a little bit about baseball history, vintage baseball and show some vintage baseball pics.
 Please come out to listen and find out more about playing vintage ball.

 The library is located at 395 Main Street, off Route 138 in Dighton.

-Follow Rt.
+From Somerset: Follow Rt.
 138 through Somerset past the Dighton Town Line.
 Look for the Library sign at the corner of Main St. (blinking light).
 Take a left onto Main St. The library is half a mile on the left.